Qanu-survey/pdfautonup/doc/index.rst

 Rationale
 ---------

-As a teacher, I often write A5 (or some weirder format) documents, to be copied and given to my students.
+As a teacher, I often write A5 (or some weirder format) documents, to be printed on a4 paper, copied and given to my students.
 I was tired of:

 - having to explicitely specify the arguments to ``pdfnup`` (since it can be guessed given the source file format);